SurLaTable/slt-ui/README.md

 **What needs to be done before version `0.1.0` (first _stable_ release):**

 - [ ] Fix the `sandbox` functionality.
-- [ ] Incorporate React Habitat manifest.
+- [ ] Incorporate the React Habitat manifest.

 ---